BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 He pulled out a folded napkin and drew a crude layout of the station, based on their drive-by recon.

-“There’s a back door here,” he pointed.
+“There’s a side door here,” he pointed.
 “Likely leads to a small hallway.
 Locker room, bathroom, maybe holding cell.
 If the artifact’s locked up anywhere, it’s either in evidence… or the armory.”

 “Or,” Steven added, “sittin’ on some dumbass desk ‘cause the guy inside thinks it’s just some busted alien banjo.”